-Simon is the founder of a number of successful businesses and an investor behind a number of enterprises.
-He sold his first business (the first company in Europe to stream feature films over the internet) in 2000, to German public company, Helkon Media AG.
+Simon is the founder of a number of successful businesses and an investor behind a number of enterprises including the first company in Europe to stream feature films over the internet.
+He sold his first business in 2000, to German public company, Helkon Media AG.

 In 2003, Simon co-founded and seed-funded Video Island / Lovefilm, Europe’s leading online DVD rental business.
 Lovefilm was subsequently sold in 2011 to Amazon Inc.

-Prior to selling it in October 2005, Simon founded and owned Redbus Film Distribution (RFD), one of the leading UK film distributors.
+Prior to selling it in October 2005, Simon co-founded Redbus Film Distribution (RFD), one of the leading UK film distributors.
 RFD had international success with films such as The Gift, Bend it Like Beckham, Maybe Baby and Good Night and Good Luck.
 It also produced a number of globally successful films.
 RFD was sold to the US studio Lionsgate Inc.

 Between 2000 and 2004, Redbus was the UK’s fastest growing company with a compound annual growth rate in excess of 280% and today still backs some of Britain’s most exciting companies.

 Simon has won a number of awards for business, including the Sunday Times Fast Track award.